Background pattern

 Before taking Monkasta, talk to your doctor or pharmacist.

-• If your asthma or breathing worsens, inform your doctor immediately.
+• If your asthma or breathing gets worse, tell your doctor immediately.

-• Any patient being treated with asthma medications should be aware that if they develop a combination of symptoms such as flu-like illness, tingling or numbness of arms or legs, worsening of respiratory symptoms, and/or skin rash, they should consult their doctor.
+• Any patient being treated with asthma medications should be aware that if they develop a combination of symptoms such as flu-like illness, tingling or numbness of arms or legs, worsening of lung symptoms, and/or skin rash, they should consult their doctor.

 Use in children

-Taking Monkasta with other medications
+Taking Monkasta with other medicines

-• phenobarbital (used for epilepsy treatment),
+• phenobarbital (used to treat epilepsy),

-• phenytoin (used for epilepsy treatment),
+• phenytoin (used to treat epilepsy),

 Taking Monkasta with food